-South Dakota Rural Healthcare Facility Recruitment Assistance Program (RHFRAP) – The RHFRAP provides a $10,000 payment to eligible health professionals who complete a three-year, full-time service commitment.
-Eligible health professionals for this incentive are dietitians, medical laboratory technologists, nurses, occupational therapists, paramedics, pharmacists, physical therapists, radiologic technologists, respiratory therapists, speech therapists and healthcare social workers.
-The health professional enters into a contract with the employing facility and the South Dakota Department of Health.
+The Rural Healthcare Facility Recruitment Assistance Program provides a $10,000 payment to eligible health professionals who complete a three-year, full-time service commitment.
+The health professional must enter into a three-way contract between the employing facility and the state.
 Eligible facilities must be located in a community with a population of 10,000 or less.
 Applications must be submitted by employing facility with a limit of 3 participants per employing facility.

-NURSE Corps Loan Repayment Program – The Health Resources and Services Administration (HRSA) supports registered nurses (RNs), advanced practice registered nurses (APRNs) and nurse faculty with loan repayment options up to 85% of their unpaid nursing education debt in exchange for working three (3) years at a critical shortage facility (a health care site located in a Health Professional Shortage Area or HPSA).
-Search the HRSA Data Warehouse website to find Health Professional Shortage Areas (HPSAs) in South Dakota.
+The Health Resources and Services Administration (HRSA) supports registered nurses (RNs), advanced practice registered nurses (APRNs) and nurse faculty with loan repayment options up to 85% of their unpaid nursing education debt in exchange for working three (3) years at a critical shortage facility (a health care site located in a Health Professional Shortage Area or HPSA).
+Visit the SD DOH website to find Health Professional Shortage Areas (HPSAs) in South Dakota.

 The USD Frontier and Rural Medicine (FARM) program is a unique opportunity for a select group of medical students to receive nine months of their clinical training in rural communities.
 Through the FARM program, students will see the benefits of a rural lifestyle, experience the rewards and challenges of practicing in a rural community and become comfortable doing so.
 FARM students work with Area Health Education Centers (AHECs) to complete special projects throughout the program.